JnyJny/meowmeow/README.md

 The first thing to know about this C program is that it's a [UNIX][2] command-line tool.
-This means that it runs on, or can be ported to, operating systems that provide a C run-time environment.
-When UNIX was first invented at Bell Labs, it was imbued from the beginning with a philosophy: tools do one thing, do it well and act on files.
+This means that it runs on, or can be ported to, operating systems that provide a UNIX C run-time environment.
+When UNIX was first invented at Bell Labs, it was imbued from the beginning with a philosophy: programs do one thing, do it well and act on files.
 While it makes sense to do one thing and do it well, the part about acting on files may seem like a head-scratcher.